 The Barafundle Bay walk begins from the Stackpole Quay National Trust car park, postcode SA71 5LS.
 The car park is free for members, otherwise the fees are: £3 for 3 hours, or £6 for all day parking.

-You’ll find toilets very close to the car park and from memory, again at the Bosherston Lakes.
+You’ll find toilets very close to the car park and at Bosherston Lakes.
+There’s also a tearoom at Stackpole Quay for some pre or post walk refreshments!

 This post may contain affiliate links, meaning at no additional cost to you, we will earn a small commission if you click through and decide to make a purchase.
 This helps towards the costs of running our website.
 Thanks for your support.